hdb/bounds/readme.md

   -c CONFIG_FILE, --config-file CONFIG_FILE
                         specify config file to use
   -v [VISUALIZE], --visualize [VISUALIZE]
-                        visualize map with folium and save to file. if no file is specified, a temporary map file will be created -L [DEFAULT_LOCATION], --default-location [DEFAULT_LOCATION]
+                        visualize map with folium and save to file. if no file is specified, a temporary map file will be created. if png file is given, will use selenium to take screenshot -e [EMAIL], --email [EMAIL]
-                        configure default location (city, state, country, etc.) to append to searches. if no location is specified, will attempt to grab location from default bounds.config file
+                        email address to send map to. if no address is given, will send to self -L [DEFAULT_LOCATION], --default-location [DEFAULT_LOCATION]
-  -G [GOOGLE_API], --google-api [GOOGLE_API]
+                        configure default location (city, state, country, etc.) to append to searches. if no location is specified, will attempt to grab location from default bounds.config file -G [GOOGLE_API], --google-api [GOOGLE_API]
                         add Google Maps API key to configuration. if no key is specified, will attempt to grab key from default bounds.config file
 ```

 ### Adding shapefiles